Being arrested or detained (held) by the police: Their powers and your rights

 If the police arrest you, or if you’re not under arrest but the police are holding you (for example, for a search for illegal drugs or weapons), you have these rights:

-- You have the right to talk to a lawyer, in private and without any unreasonable delay, and the police also have to tell you that you have this right, including that you can talk to a lawyer for free under the Police Detention Legal Assistance scheme (see the “Legal Aid” chapter for details of the PDLA scheme).
+- you have the right to talk to a lawyer, in private and without any unreasonable delay, and the police also have to tell you that you have this right, including that you can talk to a lawyer for free under the Police Detention Legal Assistance scheme (see the “Legal Aid and other legal help” chapter for details of the PDLA scheme)

 Note: If the police breach any of those rights, that could be taken into account if you go to court to challenge the arrest as being unreasonable.